Internet-Draft Rego Policy in OAuth March 2026

 • If result is false: Deny with 403 Forbidden;

-• If evaluation fails: Deny with 500 Internal Server Error.
+• If the policy engine is unreachable or encounters an internal error: Deny with 500 Internal Server Error.

 8. Applicability to Different Authorization Flows